intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 #### List of native targets

 The ahead-of-time compilation mode implies that there must be a way to specify a set of target architectures for which to compile device code.
-By default the compiler generates SPIR-V and OpenCL device JIT compiler produces native target binary.
+By default, the compiler generates SPIR-V and OpenCL device JIT compiler produces native target binary.